gustavoleitao/ajato/README.md

 ## Creating models

-You have to extends AModel class and implement abstract methods.
+You need to extends AModel class and implement abstract methods.

 ```typescript
 import {AModel} from 'ajato'